MartinTschendel/car-price-model/README.md

 - I also added one decision tree regression model built with scikit-learn for the prediction of the car prices based on multiple feature variables
 - the model can be found here in this repository: 201111-DecTreeReg-CarPrice-Clean.ipynb
-- the dataset can be found here in this repository:
+- the dataset can be found here in this repository: car_price_data.csv
 - the rmse is much lower than of the model in this notebook: 200817-car-scikit.ipynb
 - it would be interesting to check whether that is due to the different model type or due to the more carfully applied missing value imputing methods